BrentLab/NET-evaluation/README.md

 # Method 2: The more advanced, via installing all required dependencing
 ## 1. Install required packages
-Install `R>=3.4.4`, refer to [this](https://www.datacamp.com/community/tutorials/installing-R-windows-mac-ubuntu) tutorial for info about how to install R
+`R>=3.4.4`, refer to [this](https://www.datacamp.com/community/tutorials/installing-R-windows-mac-ubuntu) tutorial for info about how to install R

 `$ R`